Table of Contents

 Multiplayer / Co-op

-The game includes a local co-op mode, allowing a second player to join the experience.
+The game offers a local co-op mode, allowing a second player to join on the same screen.
+While this does not introduce new mechanics, it significantly improves the overall experience.

 Story and Immersion